Skip to main content

 • Drafting a due diligence memorandum or similar summary of due diligence findings for the buyer.

-• Developing a comprehensive implementation checklist outlining all required actions and documents to be delivered in connection with the transaction.
+• Developing a complete implementation checklist outlining all required actions and documents to be delivered in connection with the transaction.

 • Drafting and negotiating the main transaction agreement, including drafting appropriate representations, warranties, covenants and disclosure schedules based on issues identified during due diligence, as well as defining the closing conditions.